 7UP did this well with one of its taglines, “The Uncola.”
 It’s simple, clear, direct, and unmistakable.

-Entrepreneurs in Knowledge Commerce often find it easier to find their Why because they're driven by a specific mission.
-You want to teach people a subject in which you are an expert, whether because you hope to help people or because you're passionate about the topic, or both.
+Digital entrepreneurs often find it easier to find their Why because they're driven by a specific mission.
+You may want to teach people a subject in which you are an expert, whether because you hope to help people or because you're passionate about the topic, or both.

 Wrigley’s accomplished this with the tagline, “Double Your Pleasure, Double Your Fun.”
 It communicates the benefits of its famous gum, of course, but it also illustrates the company’s Why.

-Wrigley’s wanted to inspire please and enjoyment with their product.
+Wrigley’s wanted to inspire pleasure and enjoyment with their product.
 It’s clear from the tagline that the company was interested in manufacturing a product that wouldn’t just bring great taste, but also pleasure.